 You can easily go back and rewatch segments, or easily skip ahead if you already find yourself competent in certain areas.

-In this module alone you will find 27 Video Lessons with corresponding text covering each topic.
-Let’s take a look at what exactly this module covers…
+In this module alone you will find over 20 video lessons with corresponding text covering each topic.
+Let's take a look at what exactly this module covers…

 Terminology – This is going to be a section mainly for new players.
 Here you will learn all of the essential terms from the various positions on a poker table, to the various kinds of bets and more.